kcook98765/plugin.video.librarygenie/docs/context_menu_integration.md

 6. **Action Execution**: Selected operation is performed
 7. **Result Display**: User receives feedback on operation success

+### List Management Operations

+When right-clicking on a LibraryGenie list item, additional management options become available:

+1. **Move List**: Presents a folder selection dialog showing all available folders (excluding protected folders like Search History).
+The list is moved to the selected destination folder.

+2. **Delete List**: Shows a confirmation dialog before permanently removing the list and all its contents from the database.

+3. **Rename List**: Opens an input dialog to change the list name, with validation to prevent duplicate names within the same folder.

 ## Configuration

 Context menu behavior can be configured through addon settings: